euwbah/musescore-xen-tuner/README.md

 Normally there are only 7 nominals (letters A to G), and the distance between two of the same nominals is called an octave.

 However, in Xen Tuner, you're free to declare as many nominals as you want, tuned to whatever you want, as long as you have at least 2 nominals.
-The distance between two of the same nominals is called an **equave**.
+The distance between two adjacent equivalent nominals (e.g., `C4` and `C5`) is called an **equave**, which is a generalization of the octave.
 You can set the equave to whatever interval you want.

 This means, you can construct notation systems like the [chromatic staff](https://www.youtube.com/watch?v=U7l7s1Vr6lQ&ab_channel=FabioCostaMusic), where all nominals are the same size, or [Bohlen-Pierce](https://www.youtube.com/watch?v=sd1b9Lh8iFA&t=89s&ab_channel=KjellHansen) with 9 nominals.
 For whatever reason, you can even write using the negative treble clef (negative harmony) by setting the equave to negative `-1200c`.
 Then, notes that are visually going up will sound like they're going down.

 ### Symbol codes, text codes, text-based accidental symbols

-A **symbol code** represents a single visually/semantically unique symbol which can either be a SMuFL symbol ID or one or more characters of text (ASCII).
+A **symbol code** is a number that represents a single accidental symbol element which can either be a SMuFL symbol ID or one or more characters of UTF text.

 This plugin only uses SMuFL symbols from the 'Symbols' category in the Master Palette (shortcut 'Z').
 Do not use accidentals from the 'Accidentals' palette.

 ![symbols palette](imgs/symbols%20palette.png)

-To refer to a SMuFL symbol when setting up a tuning/key signature, you can either use the Symbol Code number (the _Symbol Code_ column of the [spreadsheet](https://docs.google.com/spreadsheets/d/1kRBJNl-jdvD9BBgOMJQPcVOHjdXurx5UFWqsPf46Ffw/edit?usp=sharing)), or by the Text Code representation of the symbol (_Text Code_ column of the spreadsheet).
+To refer to a SMuFL symbol when setting up a tuning/key signature, either use the Symbol Code number (the _Symbol Code_ column of the [spreadsheet](https://docs.google.com/spreadsheets/d/1kRBJNl-jdvD9BBgOMJQPcVOHjdXurx5UFWqsPf46Ffw/edit?usp=sharing)), or use the Text Code representation of the symbol (_Text Code_ column of the spreadsheet).

 ![Spreadsheet lookup](imgs/spreadsheet%20lookup.png)

 > [!NOTE]
 > **E.g.** both `#` and `5` can be used to refer to the sharp symbol.
 >
-> Code `100` doesn't have a Text Code attributed to it (at this time of writing), so you can only refer to it by entering `100`.
+> Symbol Code `100` doesn't have a Text Code attributed to it (at this time of writing), so you can only refer to it by entering `100`.

-You can also use text-based accidentals by referring to them in single quotes, as long as the text does not contain a space.
+Specify UTF/ASCII text-based accidentals by referring to them in single quotes, as long as the text does not contain a space.
+These symbols will be displayed as fingering text beside the notehead and will be formatted like an accidental symbol.

 > [!NOTE]
-> **E.g.** `'abc'` represents the literal text abc as a single accidental symbol.
+> **E.g.** `'abc'` represents the literal text "abc" as a single accidental symbol.

 ### Escape codes

 When referring to Text Codes or Text-based accidentals in the tuning configuration, certain special charcters need to be escaped with a backslash:

 - Write `'` as `\'` unless you intend to create a text-based accidental
-- Write `\` as `\\` unless you intend to start an escape sequence.
+- Write `\` as `\\` unless you intend to write one of these escape codes.
 - Write `//` as `\/\/` unless you intend to write a comment.

 This applies to **both text codes and quoted text accidentals**.